-If your subject is moving, tracking it, or following it with your camera, can produce the same results.
+If your subject is moving, tracking it—or following it with your camera—can produce the same results.
 The matched movement of your camera should cancel out the movement of your subject, making the subject appear in focus, while blurring the still background.
 You’ll need to stretch your shutter speed out a bit to get the blur effect, so a tripod with a smooth rotating head will really come in handy.

 In scenarios such as the one Morgan encounters on the forklift shoot, your lighting will need to move with your subject so everything stays lit.
 Keep that in mind when setting up the shoot, as it may require some nimble footed assistants or a secondary rig that can safely move your lights with your subject.

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: